OpenEvalProject/evals/manuscripts/elife-63775/v2/manuscript.md

 Method note: BW25113ΔrfaD is the most resistant host by EOP, and we hypothesize that these inconsistencies in FN may arise due to severe loss of diversity, ‘bottlenecking’ the population, and causing stochastic differences in enrichment to become magnified with multiple rounds of selection across independent experiments.
 Future work with very resistant hosts may benefit from fewer rounds of selection to prevent significant stochastic divergence.
 Single-infection cycles are more consistent but provide fewer cycles for variants to directly compete with one another, as noted in methods for DMS selection.

-To score enrichment for each variant, we used a basic functional score (F), averaging results of the three biological replicates, where F=x¯Variant%Post−PassageVariant%Pre−Passage.
-To compare variant performance across hosts, we normalized functional score (FN) to wildtype, where FN=x¯Variant%Post−PassageVariant%Pre−Passage/WT%Post−PassageWT%Pre−Passage.
+To score enrichment for each variant, we used a basic functional score (F), averaging results of the three biological replicates, where $F=x¯\frac{Variant%_{Post−Passage}}{Variant%_{Pre−Passage}}$.
+To compare variant performance across hosts, we normalized functional score (FN) to wildtype, where $F_{N}=x¯\frac{Variant%_{Post−Passage}}{Variant%_{Pre−Passage}}/\frac{WT%_{Post−Passage}}{WT%_{Pre−Passage}}$.

-## Classifying variants and isolating variants
+### Classifying variants and isolating variants

 To define variant behavior on E. coli 10G, BL21, and BW25113, we considered variants depleted if FN was below 0.1 (i.e., performed 10 times worse than wildtype), tolerated if between 0.1 and 2, and enriched if above 2 (i.e., performed twice as good as wildtype) (Figure 2).
 As wildtype T7 effectively grows on all three hosts, we reasoned that it would be more challenging for an enriched mutant to surpass wildtype than it would be for a mutant to become depleted.
 These cutoffs were supported based on preliminary plaque assay results and the extent of standard deviation across biological replicates.
 For BW25113ΔrfaD and BW25113ΔrfaG, we further defined significantly enriched variants as performing at least 10 times better (FN ≥10) than wildtype because wildtype does not grow effectively on these strains (Figure 4).

 We compared variant FN across 10G, BL21, and BW25113 to further characterize each variant and find functional variants (Figure 3).
 We sought to identify variants that had meaningfully different performance on different hosts, which would be strong evidence that either the wildtype residue or the variant substitution was important in a host-specific context.
 In addition to providing direct insight intro structure–function relationships, such substitutions or positions are ideal engineering targets for altering host range or increasing activity in engineered phages.
 We considered substitutions that were depleted (FN < 0.1) on all three hosts to be intolerant, while substitutions that were tolerated or enriched (FN ≥ 0.1) in all three hosts to be generally tolerated.
 Substitutions that were depleted on one host but tolerated or enriched on another were considered functional.
 To broadly characterize each position, we counted the number of substitutions at that position that fell into each category, and colored positions (Figure 3C) as functional if over 33% of substitutions at that position were functional, intolerant if over 50% of substitutions were intolerant, and tolerant otherwise.
 We found these cutoffs to effectively group residues of interest, although we note that there remain substitutions that could be tolerant and relevant in different contexts or intolerant for these three hosts but not others.

 For defining ideal host constriction mutants (Figure 6), we first constricted FN values that were greater than 1 to reduce the impact of higher scores on this comparison.
-Specifically we generated functional difference (FD), where if FN<1,FD=FN, and where FN≥1, FD=FN−1max(Strain FN)−1+1.
+Specifically we generated functional difference (FD), where if $F_{N}<1,F_{D}=F_{N}$, and where $F_{N}\geq1$, $F_{D}=\frac{F_{N}−1}{max(Strain F_{N})−1}+1$.
 FD thus ranged from 0 to 2 for each substitution, where scores above 1 are normalized to the maximum value for that host and fall between 1 and 2, minimizing but not eliminating weight for enrichment.
 We reasoned that for the purposes of finding host constriction mutants the extent of enrichment for a substitution is less relevant than if that substitution did poorly on another host.
 Put another way, it does not matter if a substitution is tolerated or enriched so long as it is depleted on a different host.
 For example, V544R has an FN of 9.09 in E. coli 10G but 0.07 in E. coli BW25113, while G479E has an FN of 1.73 in E. coli 10G and falls below the LOD for E. coli BW25113.
 For host constriction, both positions should be scored highly as the mutations can be tolerated or enriched in one host but are depleted in another.
 In contrast, A500H has an FN of 7.46 in E. coli 10G and 1.2 in E. coli BW25113.
 While FN differs significantly and the substitution is enriched on one host, it is still tolerated in the other host and thus makes a poor host constriction target.
 After generating FD, we simply subtracted the substitution’s FD on one host from the other in a pairwise comparison (Figure 6).
 Substitutions for host range constriction were considered ideal candidates if |FD| ≥ 1.

 Variants with individual substitutions tested for EOP (Figures 4–6) were either picked from plaques or created using SDM on pHRec1, which was used to create the variant using ORACLE.

-## Rosetta ΔΔG and physicochemical property comparison and calculations
+### Rosetta ΔΔG and physicochemical property comparison and calculations

 The crystal structure of the gp17 tip domain was obtained (PDB ID: 4A0T) and water molecules removed before calculations run.
 All modeling calculations were performed using the Rosetta molecular modeling suite v3.9.
 Substitutions were generated using the standard ddg_monomer application (Kellogg et al., 2011) to enable local conformational to minimize energy.
 For comparison to FD (Figure S5), a ΔΔG of 10 or greater was considered destabilizing and ΔΔG values between 10 and 30 were transformed to values between 0 and 1, with any ΔΔG greater than 30 set to 1. ΔΔG values below 10 were transformed to values between 0 and −1 based on a range to −9.29, the most stabilizing ΔΔG value calculated.
 We calculated FD for this plot using the maximum FD value from E. coli 10G, BL21, or BW25113.
 The maximum was used because any substitution that has a high FD on any host was theorized to require a stable protein.
 Positions considered destabilizing (right side) are expected to have a very low maximum FD, whereas stabilizing positions (left side) may have a low or high FD based on tolerance of the substitution.
 Positions that were tolerated or functional that Rosetta predicted to be unstable on the right of the plot may be due to errors in stability calculations or actual structural distortions that are either smaller perturbations that do not affect fitness or are accommodated by quaternary arrangement.
 Alternatively, structural instability could be beneficial in some cases, allowing for enhanced receptor binding by, for example, exposing critical residues.

 To compare physicochemical properties for E. coli 10G, BL21, and BW25113, we binned depleted (FN ≤ 0.1), tolerated (FN > 0.1 and <2), or enriched (FN ≥ 2) substitutions and derived the change in mass, hydrophilicity, and hydrophobicity for each substitution (Li et al., 2016).
 For BW25113ΔrfaG and BW25113ΔrfaD, we binned using an FN of 10 for the cutoff for enrichment instead.
 Packages ggplot2 and ggpubr in R were then used to compare the means of the three groups using a Kruskal–Wallis test (Hollander and Wolfe, 1973), while subsequent pairwise comparisons were made using a Wilcoxon test (Bauer, 1972).
 Effect size (r) was calculated and can be summarized as r = abs(zscore)/sqrt(n), where n is the total number of observations among the two groups.

-## Statistical analysis and source code
+### Statistical analysis and source code

 Alluvial plots (Figure 2—figure supplement 2, Figure 4) and Figure 2F parallel plot were generated with RawGraphs.
 Violin plots for physicochemical properties are output from R. Significance for FN values in Figure 2—source data 2 and Figure 4—source data 2 was defined as an average FN two or more standard deviations from wildtype or below the LOD in all biological replicates. p-Values for EOP graphs compare plaque capability on the tested host to the reference host for the EOP graph.
 Hierarchical clustering in Figure 2—figure supplement 3 is performed in R using heatmap.2 without scaling. p-Values to compare functional data and EOP measurements were performed using two-tailed t-tests where values below the LOD were considered as the LOD.
 All other calculations and plots were made in Excel.
 Relevant statistical details of experiments can be found in the corresponding figure legends or relevant methods section.
 Source code is available at https://github.com/raman-lab/oracle.